Old Clee: History

 By the 1880s the population of New Clee had reached over 9,000, nearly all dependent on the fishing trades.
 From this built-up area, about a mile to the south-east lay the sparsely populated rural area of Old Clee, with its medieval church, farms, cottages and grammar school.

 The western boundary of Clee parish with Grimsby ran along the eastern side of what is now Scartho Road cemetery, crossed Weelsby Road wound through the Peoples Park, then veered north-east into Welholme Road.
 From there it continued north along the length of and included Willingham Street, also taking in part of Pasture Street and Bradley Street to Hainton Square.

 From Hainton Square the boundary then crossed Wellington Street to the junction with Albion Street.
 Albion Street was on the Grimsby side of the boundary whereas neighbouring Charles Street (later renamed Hope Street) was in Clee.
 Moving north the line continued to Bath Street, Cleethorpe Road, ending at Humber Street near Grimsby docks.

-In 1889 New Clee, Old Clee and the northern part of Weelsby were absorbed by Grimsby.
+In 1889 New Clee, Old Clee and the northern part of Weelsby were absorbed by Grimsby under the Grimsby Extension and Improvement Act 1889 (52 & 53 Vict. c. xxxiv).
 In 1894 this area was re-constituted as the civil parish of Clee within the borough of Grimsby a status it retained until 1928.
 During the following years the open space between New Clee and Old Clee village disappeared as housing developments spread into the Grant Thorold and Carr Lane areas.
 Also in 1894 the area south of Weelsby Road and Clee Road became the separate parish of Weelsby which remained outside the enlarged borough.
 Cleethorpes became an urban district.